Danske Bank Went From Rough Ideas to Tangible And Tested Prototype

 Danske Bank wanted to add an extra security module to their online payment system in order to help prevent payment fraud.

 After going through the user interface concept design and prototype test session courses with Mjølner, Danske Bank now have a validated and tested solution they can share internally with relevant stakeholders.
+They have gained a good basis in order to get the product through the following gate and decide what the next step should be.

 THE CHALLENGE